 Toyota Gazoo Racing was victorious at the 24 Hours of Le Mans for the third year in succession after a hard-fought victory at the Circuit de la Sarthe.

-The #8 Toyota TS050 of Sébastien Buemi, Kazuki Nakajima and Brendon Hartley secured victory at the 2020 24 Hours of Le Mans after a hard-fought race that was full of attrition.
+The #8 Toyota TS050 of Sébastien Buemi, Kazuki Nakajima and Brendon Hartley secured victory at the 2020 24 Hours of Le Mans after a tough race packed full of attrition.
 Second was the #1 Rebellion R13 – Gibson of Bruno Senna, Norman Nato and Gustavo Menezes, with the sister #7 Toyota of Kamui Kobayashi, Mike Conway and José Maria López in third.

 The race began in bright sunshine with a threat of overnight rain in Western France, and it was the #7 car that started the best.
 The #8 struggled early on from brake duct issues, causing it to pit for repairs and relegating Buemi, Nakajima and Hartley to third on the road.